RolandDreger/indesign-uxp-scripting/what_is_new.md

 ### Global object `document`

-The global object `document` is unsupported in UXP.
+The global object `document` (which stood for an InDesign document) is unsupported in UXP.

 ### ActiveScript